AlexIbasitas/TRACE/README.md

 ### AI Settings (Recommended)

-Access plugin settings by clicking the ⚙️ icon in the upper right hand corner of the TRACE panel.
+Access plugin settings by clicking the settings icon in the upper right hand corner of the TRACE panel.

 - **API Key**: Your OpenAI or Google Gemini API key
 - **Model Selection**: Choose between different AI models